Skip To Content

 “Solidarity” implies equality and mutual respect, in contrast to “charity,” which has come to suggest hierarchy and condescension.
 Solidarity implies a commitment to mutual well-being.
 Nk̓ʷúwilš contributors are asked to commit to learning about the Tribal histories of the land where they live, and to discuss this history with other residents, in addition to whatever monetary contribution they may be able to offer.

-The Tribal Council of the Confederated Salish & Kootenai Tribes has given their blessings to this project.
+The Tribal Council of the Confederated Salish & Kootenai Tribes and the Séliš-Ql̓ispé Culture Committee Elders have given their blessings to this project.
+The Nk̓ʷúwilš project is also reaching out to the Ksanka (Kootenai) Elders Committee, and will stay in communication with CSKT Tribal Council, elders, and government leaders, and collaborate whenever possible.
 A community visioning session was held in April 2023, including two Tribal Council members and a number of leaders in Tribal government.
 All were very supportive and encouraged Jody and Jenny to pursue this project.
 The Salish & Kootenai Housing Authority is a branch of the Tribal government.
 The Nk̓ʷúwilš project is also reaching out to the Elders Commitees, and will stay in communication with CSKT Tribal Council and government leaders, and collaborate whenever possible.

 Jody Cahoon Perez and Jenny Mish heard about other solidarity giving programs in 2022, and began meeting to imagine a local program.
 Jody grew up on the Flathead Reservation, where her heart’s desire is to secure safe housing for Tribal members, and for all people.
 She serves as Executive Director of the Salish & Kootenai Housing Authority, the Tribally-designated housing entity of the Confederated Salish & Kootenai Tribes.
 Jenny is a consultant and community organizer who lives in Missoula, where she works on community development projects, including Common Good Missoula’s Wrestling with the Truth of Colonization and practice groups based on Resmaa Menakem’s book, My Grandmother’s Hands.